MIDWIFE

 EDYTHE L. MANGINDIN RN, RM, MSc, IBCLC

-Edythe has placed special emphasis on the care of women of foreign origin and is particularly interested in women's autonomy in decision-making, informed choice and culturally sensitive care.
-Here interests are reflected in all the care she provides for families during the childbirth process.
+Edythe’s professional and academic interests focus on the care of women and families of foreign origin, autonomy in decision-making, informed choice and culturally sensitive care.
+These values are reflected in the care she provides for families throughout pregnancy, birth and the postnatal period.

 — Edythe